 Don't worry about your backyard birds during frigid winter weather.
 Learn how to help them by providing food, water and shelter.

-Put Food Out Early for Winter Birds
+Put Food Out Early to Help Winter Birds

 On cold winter days, birds need to eat immediately in the morning as they have used energy reserves to stay warm overnight.
 It’s helpful to provide easy access to food in the morning.

 Provide Fresh Water

-Offer Shelter from Wind
+Offer Birds Shelter from Wind

 Give birds a way to escape the cold wind in winter.
 You can do anything from building a simple stick pile in the corner of your yard to putting up roosting boxes for birds to use.
-Long term, you should plant native trees and shrubs with berries.
-Here’s how to create winter shelter for birds.
+Leave your birdhouses up.
+There are several species that will use birdhouses as roosting sites during the winter.
+Bluebirds do this most commonly.

 Serve High Energy Foods

 The more energy birds can gather quickly, the more likely they are to thrive in winter.
 Peanuts, sunflower chips, and suet are all great options.
 Not only are they high energy foods, they are also quick and easy for the birds to eat allowing them to feed more efficiently on cold days.
-Check out the best suet feeders for winter birds.

 Refill Feeders Late in the Day

 Keep feeders filled with birdseed to help birds in winter.
 Giving your birds access to full feeders just before sunset will provide them with an extra energy boost.